davedg629/RedditRatings/README.md

-<h1>Reddit Review</h1>
+<h1>Reddit Review Bot</h1>

-Reddit Review is a Flask app that allows redditors to create Community Reviews of anything by commenting on a reddit thread using a specific review format.
+Reddit Review Bot is a Flask app that allows redditors to create Community Reviews of anything by commenting on a reddit thread using a specific review format.

 A working example of the app can be found at http://RedditReview.com